c6fc/styx_azuread/README.md

 ### Download the IdP metadata from the deployment account

-1. Navigate to the IAM console, and click 'Identity Providers' -> 'River Styx'
+1. In your deployment account, navigate to the IAM console, and click 'Identity Providers' -> 'styx'
 2. Click the 'Download metadata' button, and save the file for later.

 ### Create the IAM Identity Provider in destination accounts

-1. Navigate to the IAM console, and click 'Identity Providers'
+1. In each destination account, navigate to the IAM console, and click 'Identity Providers'
 2. Click 'Add Provider'
 3. Use the provider type of 'SAML', enter the provider name as 'styx' (case sensitive), and upload the metadata document downloaded earlier.
 4. Click 'Add provider'